k-barber/ccmb-doc/content/Adventure Log/252 - No Bashing at the Banquet.md

 Before we even entered the banquet hall, Tittlin noticed something concerning - a small drop of blood on the ground near the entrance.
 He made some excuse about wanting to investigate a tree on the lawn and wandered off.
 Turned out there were tracks in the snow leading around the corner, where some guards were beating up another guard.
 Racism within the ranks, most likely.
 That's where he caught the name "Lorson" - the victim of this particular bit of brutality.

-I ended up in conversation with a Marquis and Count Fossen himself.
+I ended up in conversation with the noble who lead the raid on the fire giants. a Marquis and Count Fossen himself.
 The count had heard about our various hunts - the roc, the fire giants, the remorhaz.
 We've been covering quite a bit of ground lately.
 He mentioned that monster hunting is a major part of the economy up north, and if we were looking for work, he could put us in touch with people.
 Even asked how we felt about taking on dragons.

 Dragons.
 Now that's interesting work, though I kept my enthusiasm measured.
 I made some idle conversation about the Monster Bashers looking to expand their operations, see what opportunities existed in other regions.
 Professional networking, essentially, though with an ulterior motive.